SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise3.md

 # Exercise 3 - INSERT Data

-In this exercise, you will insert data into the `contacts` table using PHP, using a form to collect user input.
+In this exercise, you will insert data into the `contact` table using PHP, using a form to collect user input.

 ## Task 1: Create a Form